 Although the domestic dog has little danger to worry about, they’re naturally wired to hide from potential predators.
 And your clothes might just offer the perfect solution for that.

-- MODERN DESIGN: The frame features a contemporary mid-century modern design that complements a variety of home interior styles; its clean, minimalist…
+- MODERN DESIGN: The bed frame’s contemporary mid-century modern design complements all home interior styles; featuring clean lines and a wood finish,…

-- COMPATIBILITY: The frame is compatible with several existing Furhaven dog beds, most notably the sofas, chaise lounges, and traditional mattresses;…
+- COMPATIBILITY: The bed frame is compatible with many existing Furhaven pet beds, such as our sofas, chaise lounges, and traditional mattresses; to…

 4. Loneliness and boredom